Filtered formal groups, Cartier duality, and derived algebraic geometry: Introduction

 The starting point of this work arises from the construction in \cite{moulinos2019universal} of the \emph{filtered circle}, an object of algebro-geometric nature, capturing the $k$-linear homotopy type of $S^1$, the topological circle.
 This construction is motivated by the schematization problem due to Grothendieck, stated most generally in finding a purely algebraic description of the $\Z$-linear homotopy type of an arbitrary topological space $X$.

-In the process of doing this, the authors realized that there was an inextricable link between this construction, and the theory of formal groups and Cartier duality, as set out in \cite{cartier1962groupes}.
+In the process of doing this, the authors realized that there was an inextricable link between this construction and the theory of formal groups and Cartier duality, as set out in \cite{cartier1962groupes}.
 We briefly review the relationship.
-The filtered circle is obtained as the classifying stack $B \mathbb{H} $ where $\mathbb{H}$ is a $\GG_m$-equivariant family of group schemes parametrized by the affine line, $\AAA^1$.
-This family of schemes interpolates between two affine group schemes, $\mathsf{Fix}$ and $\mathsf{Ker}$; these can be traced to the work of \cite{sekiguchi2001note} where they are shown to arise via Cartier duality from the formal multiplicative and formal additive groups, $\widehat{\GG_m}$ and $\widehat{\GG_a}$ respectively.
-The filtered circle $S^1_{fil}$ is then obtained as $B \mathbb{H}$, the classifying stack over $\filstack$ of $\mathbb{H}$.
-By taking the derived mapping space out of $S^1_{fil}$ in $\filstack$-parametrized derived stacks, one recovers precisely Hochshild homology together with a functorial filtration.
+The filtered circle is obtained as the classifying stack $B \mathbb{H} $, where $\mathbb{H}$ is a $\GG_m$-equivariant family of group schemes parametrized by the affine line, $\AAA^1$.
+This family of schemes interpolates between two affine group schemes, $\mathsf{Fix}$ and $\mathsf{Ker}$; these can be traced to the work of \cite{sekiguchi2001note}, where they are shown to arise via Cartier duality from the formal multiplicative and formal additive groups, $\widehat{\GG_m}$ and $\widehat{\GG_a}$, respectively.
+The filtered circle $S^1_{\fil}$ is then obtained as $B \mathbb{H}$, the classifying stack over $\filstack$ of $\mathbb{H}$.
+By taking the derived mapping space out of $S^1_{\fil}$ in $\filstack$-parametrized derived stacks, one recovers precisely Hochshild homology together with a functorial filtration.

-There is no reason to stop at $\widehat{\GG_m}$ or $\widehat{\GG_a}$ however.
-In loc. cit., the authors proposed, given an arbitrary $1$-dimensional formal group $\formalgroup$, the following generalized notion of Hochshild homology of simplicial commutative rings:
+There is no reason to stop at $\widehat{\GG_m}$ or $\widehat{\GG_a}$, however.
+In \cite{sekiguchi2001note}, the authors proposed, given an arbitrary $1$-dimensional formal group $\formalgroup$, the following generalized notion of Hochshild homology of simplicial commutative rings: